Roti is the Indian flatbread that we consume almost every day in our meals. It is a staple diet in India and is eaten with dal and curries.

 To make Chapati noodles, cut the leftover chapatis into long strips with the help of a knife.
 Keep it aside.

 Slice veggies like onions, colored bell peppers, and carrots lengthwise.
 Finely chop ginger, garlic, and green chilies as well.

-Heat about two tbsp oil in a pan and add ginger, garlic, and green chilies.
+Heat about two tablespoon oil in a pan and add ginger, garlic, and green chilies.
 Mix well.
 Add the veggies and saute until just done.

-Add half a tsp each of turmeric powder, red chili powder, and coriander powder.
+Add half a teaspoon each of turmeric powder, red chili powder, and coriander powder.
 Saute until the raw smell goes.
 Add the chapati strips and mix well.

 Serve hot with ketchup.

 You may also add eggs (make egg omelet and cut into long strips) or chicken strips as well.

 Do you remember the Chicken Quesadillas and Spinach Quesadillas that I had shared a while ago?
 Instead of tortillas, use leftover rotis made with AASHIRVAAD Sugar Release Control Atta to make this recipe.
 It can be a perfect appetizer or lunchbox recipe as well.

 - Roti Pizza

 Roti Pizza is another quick snack that will come together in 5 minutes.
 Prepare or use leftover rotis with AASHIRVAD SRC Atta and keep aside.